rustwasm/wasm_game_of_life/README.md

 * `chapter-one`: A working, if minimal, implementation of Conway's Game of Life.

-  * `chapter-one-with-bug`: The same as `chapter-one`, but with a Real World bug I wrote.
+  * `chapter-one-with-bug`: The same as `chapter-one`, but with a Real World(tm) bug I wrote.
 Debugging this is intended as an exercise for readers.

 * `chapter-two`: Added ability to pause and resume the game, as well as toggle individual cells by clicking on them.